jhenry/bbreporter/README.markdown

 Your mileage shall be variable with these, and you'll be using these at your own risk.

-UMBC has some good tools available for this, and are likely to have a more robust set of queries available.
+UMBC has some good looking tools available for this, and are likely to have a more robust set of queries available.

 You might also be interested in the sort-of-open Project Astro building